kbase/narrative/docs/testing.md

 ***Python***

-For python changes, it will require shutting down the notebook, running `scripts/install_narrative.sh -u` and then starting the notebook server up again with kbase-narrative.
+For python changes, it will require shutting down the notebook, running `scripts/install_narrative.sh -u` and then starting the notebook server up again with `kbase-narrative`.
 You can print messages to the terminal using

 ```
 log = logging.getLogger("tornado.application")